Cevelop/cevelop.github.io/_posts/2016-04-12-neon-preview.markdown

 layout: post
 title:  "Cevelop 1.5 Preview"
 ---
-A preview of our upcoming Cevelop 1.5 based on Eclipse CDT 9.0 (Neon) is now available for all major platforms.
+A preview of our upcoming Cevelop 1.5 based on the upcoming Eclipse CDT 9.0 (Neon) is now available for all major platforms.
 This preview introduces a set of new features that will make your C++ development experience even better:

 * Templator: Visualization of (arbitrarily nested) template instantiations, selected overloads, and specializations (See screenshot below).
 * Constificator: Detection and constification of variable declarations in functions and classes.